DWTechs/Passken.js/README.md

 const { PWD_SECRET } = process.env;
 /**
  * This function checks if a user-provided password matches a stored hashed password in a database.
- * It takes a request object req and a response object res as input, and uses a pass service to compare the password.
  * If the password is correct, it calls the next() function to proceed with the request.
  * If the password is incorrect or missing, it calls next() with an error status and message.
  */